bmlanguage/bml/documentation.md

              * `register identifier #register("regionName", "stringLiteral") : dataType #readOnly`
               * `register identifier #register("regionName", "stringLiteral") : dataType #writeOnce`
               * `register identifier #register("regionName", "stringLiteral") : dataType #threadLocal`
-             * Multiple access modifiers can be combined: `register identifier #register("regionName", "stringLiteral") : dataType #readOnly #writeOnce`
+             * Multiple access modifiers can be combined: `register identifier #register("regionName", "stringLiteral") : dataType #readOnly #writeOnce #threadLocal`
     *   **Hardware Description Attribute:** `#hardwareDescription(stringLiteral)`.
         *   This attribute allows associating a specific hardware description to a given interface intrinsic function.
 This attribute is used when CAMs are automatically generated from hardware descriptions.
 The `stringLiteral` is CAM specific.
         *   This attribute does not change the code behavior; it is used by CAMs for code generation and analysis.